Julez14/julez14/README.md

 ---

 ### About Me
-I’m a second-year Computer Science and Business student at the University of Western Ontario, passionate about building innovative mobile applications.
+I’m a Computer Science and Business student at the University of Western Ontario, passionate about building innovative mobile applications.
 Currently, I’m diving deep into **React Native** and **SwiftUI**, aiming to create impactful solutions that resonate with users.

 ---